AlibabaCloudDocs/ecs/intl.en-US/Pricing/View consumption details.md

     **Note:**

-    -   Click **Customize Column Options** in the upper-right corner to select the billable item to be displayed.
+    -   You can click **Customize Column Options** in the upper-right corner of the consumption detail list and select billable items to be displayed.
-    -   To analyze bills, click **Export Billing Overview \(CSV\)** to export and view current bills on your local computer.
+    -   To analyze bills, you can click **Export Billing Overview \(CSV\)** to export and view current bills on your computer.